Sextupole reduction via chaos suppression at the National Synchrotron Light Source II: Performance comparison of nonlinear dynamics

 \subsection{Experimental validation}

-The comparison was validated by measuring the dynamic apertures of two configurations at the NSLS-II ring.
-Experimentally, DAs can be determined by observing stored beam loss following excitation with a pulsed magnet -- commonly referred to as a pinger magnet.
+The comparison was validated by measuring the DAs of these two sextupole configurations at the NSLS-II bare ring with all insertion device gaps open.
+Experimentally, DAs can be determined by observing stored beam loss following excitation with a pulsed magnet (commonly referred to as a pinger magnet).
 In this measurement, a short train of stored beam bunches was subjected to progressively increasing kick voltages, as illustrated in Fig.~\ref{fig:measuredDA}.
 The resulting beam loss patterns exhibit strong similarity, validating the comparable dynamic aperture performance observed in prior simulations.
 Additionally, the beam lifetime remains similar under identical bunch filling patterns and beam current conditions, which confirms that their LMAs are comparable as well.